 Which River Originates from Lucknow?

-The Kukrail River originates from Lucknow, specifically from a well near the Dasaur Baba Pond in Asti village, located in Bakshi ka Talab.
-It flows through the Kukrail Reserve Forest for about 6 kilometers and travels a total distance of 28 kilometers before joining the Gomti River in Lucknow.
+The Kukrail River starts in Lucknow, from a well near Dasaur Baba Pond in Asti village of Bakshi ka Talab area.
+It flows through the Kukrail Reserve Forest for around 6 kilometers and covers a total distance of about 28 kilometers before merging with the Gomti River in Lucknow.

 Origin of the Kukrail River